amastellone/mail-funnel-client/README.md

-# README
+# Mail-Funnel-Client
-Mail-Funnel is a Ruby on Rails embedded Shopify App (Distributed in Shopify App Store).
-It works with the Mail-Funnel central API.
+Mail-Funnel is a Ruby on Rails Embedded Shopify App (Available in the Shopify App Store).
+It uses Her ORM to connect to it's REST Server.

 ## Usage